kubernetes/ingress-nginx/docs/faq/gce.md

 ### Soft disable

-1. Have it no-op for an Ingress resource based on the `ingress.class` annotation as shown [here](README.md#how-do-i-disable-an-ingress-controller).
+Option 1.
+Have it no-op for an Ingress resource based on the `ingress.class` annotation as shown [here](README.md#how-do-i-disable-an-ingress-controller).
 This can also be used to use one of the other Ingress controllers at the same time as the GCE controller.

 ### Hard disable

-2. SSH into the GCE master node and delete the GLBC manifest file found at `/etc/kubernetes/manifests/glbc.manifest`.
+Option 2.
+SSH into the GCE master node and delete the GLBC manifest file found at `/etc/kubernetes/manifests/glbc.manifest`.

-3. Disable the addon in GKE:
+Option 3.
+Disable the addon in GKE via `gcloud`:

 #### Disabling GCE ingress on cluster creation